PharmaForest/.github/profile/README.md

 <br><img src="https://github.com/PharmaForest/.github/blob/main/SASPackageLady.png"
        alt="SAS Package Lady" height="100" align="left" style="margin-right:10px;">
-**SAS Package Lady(Beta version)** [SAS Package Lady link](https://chatgpt.com/g/g-68be12f679a88191866ef1e9b35be3c4-sas-package-lady)
+**SAS Package Lady (Oba-chan) (Beta version)** [SAS Package Lady link](https://chatgpt.com/g/g-68be12f679a88191866ef1e9b35be3c4-sas-package-lady)
-SAS Package Lady is a warm diner-auntie GPT persona who helps you create SAS packages.
+SAS Package Lady (Oba-chan) is a warm diner-auntie GPT persona who helps you create SAS packages.
 Please understand that she is not speaking on behalf of our organization.
 You need to sign up to ChatGPT (at least a free user account) to talk to her.<br><br>

 ---
 ## Packages